coly-technologies/coly-technologies.github.io/coly-api.md

 #### Psychometric Assessment invite <a name="Person_invite_link"> </a>
 <hr style="background: #FE6958; height: 2px">

-Creates `Psychometric Assessment` if none and sends email request.
+Creates `Psychometric Assessment` if none exists, and sends email request.
+If a psychometric assessment already exists a reminder email will be sent.

 ```http
 GET /persons/:id/invite